Ku-ring-gai cycle map

 - Riding bicycles is not permitted at train stations or on trains.

-- Secure bicycle lockers are available at selected train stations, ferry wharves and bus interchanges.
+- Secure bicycle sheds and lockers are available at selected train stations, ferry wharves and bus interchanges.